Pilot-T Project: New Solutions in the Interface between Mobility and ICT

 Conditions for funding

 According to the state aid rules, support to an undertaking constitutes state aid.
 An “undertaking” in this context is defined as any actor that carries out an economic activity consisting of offering products or services on a given market.
+When an undertaking receives support to cover a portion of its project costs, either in the role as Project Owner or as a partner in the project, this support must be awarded in accordance with Article 25 of the General Block Exemption Regulation for state aid (Commission Regulation (EU) No 651/2014).

 Each funding recipient will be evaluated individually and the amount of support will depend on whether the recipient’s project costs involve costs for “industrial research” or “experimental development”.